Katzie First Nation

-The Katzie First Nation or Katzie Nation (Hun'qumi'num: q̓ic̓əy̓) is a First Nation whose traditional territory lies in the Lower Fraser Valley of British Columbia, Canada.
-According to their oral tradition, the Katzie people are the descendants of the The'lecten and Swaneset communities, two of five established by the Creator in present-day Greater Vancouver.
+Katzie First Nation (Hunʼqumiʼnum: q̓ic̓əy̓) is a First Nation whose traditional territory lies in the Lower Fraser Valley of British Columbia, Canada.
+According to their oral tradition, the Katzie people are the descendants of the Oeʼlecten and Swaneset communities, two of five established by the Creator in present-day Greater Vancouver.

 History

 Oral history and etymology

 According to their oral tradition, the Katzie people are descendants of the five communities established by the Creator in what is now known as Greater Vancouver.
-The Creator assigned a chief to lead each community: The'lecten (θéłəctən) at Pitt Lake, Swaneset at Sheridan Hill (in Pitt Meadows), Xwoe'pecten at Port Hammond (in Maple Ridge), C'simlenexw at Point Grey (in Vancouver), and Smakwec at Point Roberts (in Washington, US).
-The Katzie people are primarily the descendants of Swaneset and The'lecten, while the descendants of Xwoe'pecten, C'simlenexw, and Smakwec became the Kwantlen, Musqueam, and Snokomish peoples, respectively.
+The Creator assigned a chief to lead each community: Oeʼlecten (θéłəctən) at Pitt Lake, Swaneset at Sheridan Hill (in Pitt Meadows), Xwoeʼpecten at Port Hammond (in Maple Ridge), Cʼsimlenexw at Point Grey (in Vancouver), and Smakwec at Point Roberts (in Washington, US).
+The Katzie people are primarily the descendants of Swaneset and Oeʼlecten, while the descendants of Xwoeʼpecten, Cʼsimlenexw, and Smakwec became the Kwantlen, Musqueam, and Snokomish peoples, respectively.
 The Snokomish people were wiped out by a smallpox epidemic in the 18th century.

 It is said that Swaneset, at the behest of the Creator, shaped the land of his area so that it would be abundant in berry and root crops and thus suitable for human life.
 He then travelled to the sky and returned to Earth with a sky wife who instructed the people of the area to pile up moss to form the foundation for a village site.
 She later released eulachon into the Fraser River (Stó꞉lō) and taught the people how to catch and prepare the fish for consumption.
 Within Swaneset's lifetime, the Katzie community had grown to 12 separate villages.
 Swaneset is said to have secured an abundance of sockeye salmon for the Katzie people through his second marriage to the daughter of the chief of the "sockeye people".

-"Katzie" is an anglicization of the Hun'qumi'num name q̓ic̓əy̓, which means "land of the moss" or "multi-coloured moss".
+"Katzie" is an anglicization of the Hunʼqumiʼnum name q̓ic̓əy̓, which means "land of the moss" or "multi-coloured moss".
 The Katzie people's oral tradition credits the name to Swaneset.

 Treaty process

-The Katzie Nation are negotiating their land treaty independently, and are not part of either Sto:lo tribal councils (the Sto:lo Nation and the Stó:lō Tribal Council).
+Katzie Nation is negotiating their land treaty independently, and are not part of either Sto:lo tribal councils (the Sto:lo Nation and the Stó:lō Tribal Council).